 Producing service reports

 Service reports are produced as a process activity of service level management process.
 In order to check whether the agreed service levels can be met by the IT service provider, provided services are monitored.
-Periodic reports about the performance of the agreed services are provided and this is an activity of the service level management process.
+Periodic reports about the performance of the agreed services are provided.

 Conducting service reviews